 - Sybil Bullock, Ed.S.

 This course is devoted to the fundamentals of letterpress.
 Students will develop fine craft skills in a studio environment.
 Through hands on assignments, students will be introduced to hand setting type, press operation, and image making techniques.
 They will learn fundamental terminology, gain an understanding of the interaction of type, ink, and paper, and develop familiarity with the equipment.
 The emphasis is on fine printing and relief image making.

 Students in this course will build on their skills on the press through the production of two assignments, culminating in the design and production of a book project.
 This course is focused on typographic design, the intersection of text and image, and press work.
 Readings and discussions in this course will focus on typography and the hierarchy of information in the book format.

 This course is devoted to book production.
 Students in this course will produce and refine a series of mockups before embarking on the production of an ambitious book project.
 While these book projects can take many forms, this course will center on artist books as a creative medium.
 Readings, discussions, and visits to special collections will help direct the course.
 Individual projects will be a catalyst for the refinement of skills on the press, including the production and use of polymer plates, setting type, press operation, and maintenance.

-Students in this course will design and produce an ambitious, letterpress printed book project.
+Students in the course will design and produce an ambitious, letterpress-printed book project.
 Students will refine their skills on the press as well as develop tactics for disseminating their work.
 A book produced in this course can be a stepping stone towards a career in book arts.
 Discussion and critique are foundational to this course.
 Class time will be spent on troubleshooting project issues, creating budgets for book projects, and developing an online presence for the marketing of books.
+A minimum of 3 credit hours is required when taken for the first time.
+After the initial 3 credits the course can be taken for variable credit and will contain unique content not covered in the initial 3 credit hours.